Booming Berlin: Best Bets for the Artsy Traveler

 Modern Art Focus

-As I mentioned earlier, in this post, I’m focusing only on museums with significant and varied modern art collections.
+As I mentioned earlier, this post focuses only on museums with significant and varied modern art collections.

 What do I mean by modern art?
 I’m a huge fan of 20th-century art from about the turn of the century to the 1960s.
 I also appreciate some (not all) of the contemporary art created post-1960.